Renovamen/flint/README.md

 # TinyArk

-A toy deep learning framework built with Numpy from scratch with a PyTorch-like API.
+A toy deep learning framework built with Numpy from scratch with a [PyTorch](https://github.com/pytorch/pytorch)-like API.

+I'm trying to make it as clean as possible.

 &nbsp;